timojl/clipseg/Readme.md

-# Prompt-Based Multi-Modal Image Segmentation
+# Image Segmentation Using Text and Image Prompts
-This repository contains the code used in the paper "Prompt-Based Multi-Modal Image Segmentation".
+This repository contains the code used in the paper "Image Segmentation Using Text and Image Prompts".

 **Update 02.03.: The Paper has been accepted to CVPR 2022!**